MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 [This article is pre-release documentation and is subject to change.]

-A successful SAP integration with the Power Platform requires that you work with your organization's IT administrators.
-With some planning, setup, and configuration,  they will be able to ensure that your SAP system can communicate with the Power Platform.
+A successful SAP integration with Microsoft Power Platform requires that you work with your organization's IT administrators.
+With some planning, setup, and configuration, they will be able to ensure that your SAP system can communicate with Power Platform.

 ## Get started

 Take the following steps to support a successful deployment of the public preview SAP Integration solution:

-1. Join the [Power Apps community forum](<https://aka.ms/sap-powerusers-community>) to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.
+1. Join the [Power Apps community forum](https://aka.ms/sap-powerusers-community) to ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.

 1. Assemble a team with the following IT system administrators:
     1. Networking
     1. SAP BASIS
     1. Power Platform

 1. Review the following with the team to make necessary preparations:
     1. SAP Integration prerequisites
     1. [Administer Power Platform](/power-platform/admin/admin-documentation)

 1. Assign setup tasks to the appropriate IT system team members and track progress.

 1. Invite functional business users to work with SAP data via Power Apps, and to provide feedback.

 ## Prerequisites